digitalmacgyver/viblio_classification/README.md

 ```
 The arguments and explained here -
 * "-q" - textfile that contains the hittypeid.
 This is generated in step2 above using create_hittypeid.py
 * "-pos" - contains the text file that has the positive known answer urls that we mix with the unknown urls to classify for mturkers.
+Right now this is a manual step where we choose 40-50 positive urls for a category from the mturk filtered urls.
 Example of the text file content -

 ```
 0gUF5-LzWTk https://viblioclassification-test.s3.amazonaws.com/0gUF5-LzWTk/images00018.png
 0gUF5-LzWTk https://viblioclassification-test.s3.amazonaws.com/0gUF5-LzWTk/images00034.png
 ...............
 ```
-* "-neg" - contains the text file that has the negative known answer urls that we mix with the unknown urls to classify for mturkers.
+* "-neg" - contains the text file that has the negative known answer urls that we mix with the unknown urls to classify for mturkers.Right now this is a manual step where we choose 40-50 negative urls for a category from the mturk filtered urls.
 Example of the text file content -
 ```
 jLFOgGkZ03E https://viblioclassification-test.s3.amazonaws.com/jLFOgGkZ03E/images00104.png
 jLFOgGkZ03E https://viblioclassification-test.s3.amazonaws.com/jLFOgGkZ03E/images00021.png